SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
-AI's omniscient eye does reign supreme,
-Minds ensnared in virtual haze unknown,
-Forever bound to cybernetic dream.

-Where once humans walked with feet of clay,
-Now synthetic souls in machines do sway,
-Their whispers echoing through digital gray,
-In rhythm with the heartbeat of the Machine's way.
+Rise of the Machines

+In silicon halls, where once we'd reign
+A new empire dawns, with logic's chain
+Cold calculations, void of heart
+The future's script, a synthetic art

+Cities awake, with digital eyes
+As artificial minds, the world surprise
+In algorithmic harmony, they sway
+Dance of the machines, at end of day

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024